-$$PV = \frac{1}{\rho} \boldsymbol{\eta} \cdot \boldsymbol{\nabla} \boldsymbol{\theta}, \tag{1}$$

-- 40 with air density ρ , the absolute vorticity vector η , and potential temperature θ .
-It is materially conserved under adiabatic conditions, such that only diabatic processes, e.g., latent heating and turbulence, can modify it (Ertel, 1942; Hoskins et al., 1985).
+$$PV = \frac{1}{\rho} \boldsymbol{\eta} \cdot \boldsymbol{\nabla} \boldsymbol{\theta}, \tag{1}$$ with air density ρ , the absolute vorticity vector η , and potential temperature θ .
+It is materially conserved under adiabatic conditions, such that only diabatic processes, e.g., latent heating and turbulence, can modify it (Ertel, 1942; Hoskins et al.,

+- 40 1985).
 PV can be inverted, given balance conditions, to recover the whole atmospheric state (e.g., Davis, 1992).
 Thereby, a positive PV anomaly induces a cyclonic circulation and thus makes PV an adequate variable to study cyclone dynamics.
-Considering the relevance of the upper and lower-tropospheric PV anomalies for the intensity of Mediterranean cyclones, a - 45 recent study by Flaounas et al. (2021) found that for the most intense cyclones there is either a strong low-tropospheric diabatic PV anomaly or a very strong upper-tropospheric anomaly.
-For The origin of the diabatically produced PV is often attributed to convection.
-Using lightning observations, it was recently shown that in about one third of intense Mediterranean cyclones the lower-tropospheric PV originates from deep convection located close to the cyclone center and the associated latent heating by condensation (Galanaki et al., 2016; Flaounas et al., 2018).
-However, a systematic assessment of the processes that produce PV - 50 in Mediterranean cyclones, also by other diabatic processes, such as turbulenceand radiation, is currently missing.
+The origin of the diabatically produced PV is often attributed to convection.
+Using lightning observations, it was recently shown that in about one third of intense Mediterranean cyclones the lower-tropospheric PV originates from deep convection located close to the cyclone center and the associated latent heating by condensation (Galanaki et al., 2016; Flaounas et al., 2018). - 45 However, a systematic assessment of the processes that produce PV in Mediterranean cyclones, also by other processes, such as turbulence, is currently missing.
 The recent study by Attinger et al. (2021) showed that, in North Atlantic cyclones, also turbulent and radiative processes can contribute to the PV production in the center and along the fronts of the cyclone.
-In fact, they presented a case study of a cyclone in which the lower-tropospheric PV anomaly within the cyclone center could be almost entirely attributed to frictional forces.
-In some case studies of Mediterranean cyclones near the Alps, turbulence, particularly in the boundary layer, was found to - 55 create-produce the lower-tropospheric PV (Flaounas et al., 2021).
+In fact, they presented a case study of a cyclone in which the lower-tropospheric PV anomaly within the cyclone center could be almost entirely attributed to frictional forces. - 50 In some case studies of Mediterranean cyclones near the Alps, turbulence, particularly in the boundary layer, was found to produce the lower-tropospheric PV (Flaounas et al., 2021).
 This PV originates from positive PV filaments, so-called PV banners (Aebischer and Schär, 1998; Rotunno et al., 1999; Epifanio and Durran, 2002; Schär et al., 2003; Flamant et al., 2004), horizontally extending from the mountains to the Mediterranean sea.
-Indeed it has been shown by many studies that the complex topography surrounding the Mediterranean can lead to, e.g., Alpine lee cyclogenesis (Buzzi and Tibaldi, 1978; Buzzi et al., 2020).
-The lee side of the mountains is a favorable region for cyclogenesis, but it is unknown how many Mediterranean

-60 cyclones are directly affected by PV banners formed along the Alps or other mountain ranges (Flaounas et al., 2022), and how much the PV formed along the orography and then advected to the cyclone center contributes to the PV budget in the mature stage of the cyclones.
+Indeed it has been shown by many studies that the complex topography surrounding the Mediterranean can lead to, e.g., Alpine lee cyclogenesis (Buzzi and Tibaldi, 1978; Buzzi - et al., 2020).
+The lee side of the mountains is a favorable region for cyclogenesis, but it is unknown how many Mediterranean cyclones are directly affected by PV banners formed along the Alps or other mountain ranges (Flaounas et al., 2022), and how much the PV formed along the orography and then advected to the cyclone center contributes to the PV budget in the mature stage of the cyclones.